Mashed Sweet Potatoes – A nice change from the typical heavy buttery mashed potatoes.[/caption]

-She decided to throw this recipe into the mix a few years ago.
-It was an instant hit – even with those in the family who aren’t huge fans of sweet potatoes.
 The silky texture of the mashed sweet potatoes, highlighted by the crisp sweetness of the fresh orange, makes for a delicious complement to turkey.
 The citrus works a bit like cranberry sauce.
 The sweet, slightly acidic, orange flavor cuts through all that fat and salt...leaving you ready to better appreciate - yet another - bite of mashed potatoes and turkey!

-Also, you can prepare this dish up to two days ahead!
+You can prepare this dish up to two days ahead!
 Take the pressure off yourself!

 I encourage you to try this recipe.
 I trust you will agree - even if you aren't a huge fan of sweet potatoes!
 Just think of it as dessert.
 It is essentially a sweet potato pie without crust!